foreverphoenix/the-phoenix-flavour/content/bg/quick-start/_index.md

 **Conflict resolution and consistency patching should be completed at this point.**

 1. With all mods installed you can now run [Synthesis](/bg/tool-setup/synthesis/) patchers for mods which require them.
 2. If you chose to regenerate facegen for all NPCs, this is the time to do it.
+Instructions are [here](/bg/additional-modules/regenerating-facegen/).
 3. (Re-)run Nemesis if you installed any mods that add new animations.
 4. Regenerate all LODs and Occlusion.
 Remember the extra steps for ACMOS if you use that mod.